 All fieldtrips must be approved by the principal and Region Superintendent.
-Participation in fieldtrips requires that the student present a fieldtrip form signed by the parent/guardian to his/her teacher(s) in advance.
-The District continues to follow pandemic, such as COVID-19, health and safety guidance from local health officials/experts, Center for Disease Control and Prevention (CDC), and the Florida Department of Education.
-The approval of out-of-country/out-of-state trips can be contingent on this guidance.
+Participation in fieldtrips requires that the student present a fieldtrip form signed by the parent/guardian to his/ her teacher(s) in advance.

 Homework

 Principals are encouraged to work with teachers and parents to implement guidelines found in Homework Policy 2330.
 Teachers are required to provide students with make-up assignments once the absence has been excused; however, it is the responsibility of the student to request the assignments from the teacher(s).